What is a search term? • Yoast

 If the page someone clicks on in the search results doesn’t match their intent, they’re likely to bounce back and look for another page that does align with their purpose.
 So, you’ll understand that it’s important, as a site owner, to make sure people end up on a page that’s consistent with their expectations and what they’re trying to achieve!

-READ ALSO Teach yourself SEO • Yoast
+READ ALSO What is keyword research? • SEO for beginners • Yoast

 Read more: What is search intent? »